HaoWeiHe/Multi-label-classification/README.md

 ### Model 4.0

 Use the Focal Loss.
 Accuarncy got 0.9934 and AUC got 0.97.
-(Auc of Model 2.0 got 0.955) (This loss function aim to improve data imbalance situation.
-But this model looks like overfitting.
-Need to reviese.)
+(Auc of Model 2.0 got 0.955) (This loss function aim to improve data imbalance situation)

 ```